How To Pass a Background Check: Follow These 4 Easy Steps

 UnperformableThe background check cannot be completed due to incomplete or inaccurate information

-How Long Does It Take To Pass A Background Check?
+How Long Does It Take To Pass a Background Check?

 While standard background checks can be completed in one to three days, more thorough background checks may take as long as a few weeks to generate the report.
 If a month has elapsed with no word, contact the employer and background check company for an update.

 Most adults have been the subject of background checks at some point in their lives.
-For persons with a less than perfect employment history, credit history, or criminal history, the prospect of a background check may seem daunting.
+For persons with a less-than-perfect employment history, credit history, or criminal history, the prospect of a background check may seem daunting.
 Individuals who are concerned about how to pass a background check can review the steps outlined above to increase their chances of success.

-Frequently Asked Questions About How to Pass A Background Check
+Frequently Asked Questions About How To Pass a Background Check

-How Can I Beat A Background Check?
+How Can I Beat a Background Check?

 The pass/fail terminology used in referring to background checks creates the false impression that the candidate’s goal should be to defeat or trick a background check.
 Know that it is not possible to “beat” a background check, though it is still possible to find employers who do not conduct background checks.
 It is extremely helpful for a candidate to be aware of their state employment laws, federal policy, and the contents of their own background checks.9

-How Do I Beat A Background Check With A Felony?
+How Do I Beat a Background Check With a Felony?

 It is extremely unlikely for a felony to not show up on a background check, particularly if it occurred in the last decade.
 The best course of action for an individual with a felony record is to seek a reduction or expungement of the crime.
 If this is not possible, seeking job opportunities where background checks are not required may provide the highest likelihood of success.

-What Jobs Are Felon Friendly On Background Checks?
+What Jobs Are Felon Friendly on Background Checks?

 In recent years, more companies are seeking to provide second chance opportunities to convicted felons, particularly those who have gone through diversion programs and rehabilitation.
 Felons may be hired for warehouse and package handling jobs, call center jobs, factory jobs, and many fast-food restaurants.15

-How Can You Prepare For A Background Check?
+How Can You Prepare for a Background Check?

 Preparing for a background check simply requires running a background check on yourself, then correcting or removing information that could cause a disqualification.